All Episodes

 Unbelievable.

-And then you can add to that the propaganda of of Ben Rhodes over at the White House.
+And then you can add to that the propaganda of Ben Rhodes over at the White House.

-He advanced the story of of a being a related to a YouTube video, the attack on our consulate, and he's a guy that bragging about the fact that he lied to the American people because they'd never get it past the American people if they told them the truth about the Iranian deal.
+And he's a guy that bragging about the fact that he lied to the American people because they'd never get it past the American people if they told them the truth about the Iranian deal.

 And he still works at the White House.

-But in defending the piece amid criticism later, the reporter wrote an article that said things like I consider Ben Rhodes the most the bravest person I've ever met in Washington.
+But in defending the piece amid criticism later, the reporter wrote an article that said things like, I consider Ben Rhodes the most, the bravest person I've ever met in Washington.

 He called him honest.

-I mean, that's fine if he wants to conclude Rhodes' honest, but there have been But that's an editorial.
+I mean, that's fine if he wants to conclude Rose is honest, but there have been...

-So it's fine if he wants to still call Ben Rose honest, but it flies in the face of established facts, and it's just kind of shocking that that would be played off as a news report in the New York Times when it is instead sort of a public relations biography written by somebody who seems to adore Ben Rhodes.
+And it's just kind of shocking that that would be played off as a news report in the New York Times when it is instead sort of a public relations biography written by somebody who seems to adore Ben Rhodes.

 Yeah.